Riyan Silochan

 Technology.
 Adoption.
 In your organisation, do the two meet?

+A digital adoption platform in South Africa is no longer a nice-to-have.
+It is one of the most commercially important technology decisions an organisation can make.
+Here is why.
 An email lands from the CEO or CIO.
-‘Exciting news!’ it promises.
-‘We’ve just implemented a great new sales and marketing system.
-You’ll find it extremely helpful.
+“Exciting news!” it promises.
+“We have just implemented a great new sales and marketing system.
+You will find it extremely helpful.
 Your line managers will send out some instructions soon.
-But please start using it asap.’
+Please start using it as soon as possible.

 Sounds familiar?
 What do you suppose the take-up will be?

-Digital transformation has birthed a barrage of technology options.
-The worldwide transformation spending to reach $3.4 trillion by 2026, after which acceleration will continue at a 21% compound annual growth rate (CAGR) to reach $6.78 trillion in cumulative spending by the end of the decade.
+Digital transformation has produced a flood of technology options.
+Worldwide transformation spending is on track to reach $3.4 trillion by 2026.
+After that, it will continue accelerating at a 21% compound annual growth rate, reaching $6.78 trillion in cumulative spending by the end of the decade.

-Yet, up to 70% of digital transformation programmes are either only moderately successful, or fail outright.
-An enormous amount of annual spend is wasted – according to reputable source estimates, as much as $900 billion globally.
+Yet, up to 70% of digital transformation programmes either only partially succeed or fail outright.
+An enormous amount of annual spend is wasted.
+According reputable source estimates, the global figure is as high as $900 billion annually.

-There are other indicators of suboptimal digitisation.
-Meta-studies prove the paradoxical problems with information and communication technologies in the workplace.
-While they are designed to boost collaboration, efficiency and productivity, their pervasiveness creates an overload factor.
+There are other signs of poor technology adoption.
+Meta-studies confirm the paradoxical problem with information and communication technologies in the workplace.
+Organisations design them to boost collaboration, efficiency and productivity.
+In practice, their pervasiveness creates an overload factor instead.

 Intuitively, given some of the problems per the indicators above, DAPs are much needed.

-Training, upskilling and L&D are vital, but traditional methods are increasingly ineffective, and their implementation can be a burden on the organisation’s resources.
-DAPs reduce reliance on training professionals and IT support teams and create learning moments in the flow of work rather than sporadically.
+Traditional training and L&D methods are therefore increasingly ineffective.
+In addition, implementing them places a significant burden on the organisation’s resources.
+DAPs reduce reliance on training professionals and IT support teams.
+They create learning moments in the flow of work rather than in sporadic, scheduled sessions.
+From onboarding through to continuous upskilling, DAPs have a practical role at every stage of an employee’s journey.

 LRMG Digital Adoption-Platform

-For many companies across the world, even global, enterprise-size businesses, the implementation of new tools and systems can be disruptive and their uptake may be slow, incomplete, or sometimes simply never happens.
-Implementation of the C-suite’s digital vision and strategy is lagging.
+For many companies across the world, even global, enterprise-size businesses, the implementation of new tools and systems can be disruptive.
+In practice, their uptake may be slow, incomplete, or sometimes simply never happens.
+As a result, implementation of the C-suite’s digital vision and strategy is lagging.
 “Almost without exception,” says Riyan Silochan, Managing Executive at LRMG, “feedback we get from clients’ leadership is that they are unhappy with the rate of adoption.”

 One blue-chip South African enterprise has 22,000 people using between 12 to 40 different applications every day depending on their role.
 The annual cost of these systems and applications is in the hundreds of millions of rands.
-But the company does not know whether 10% of employees actually use them, or – still problematic but somewhat more hopefully – whether the proportion is more like 40%.
+Yet the company does not know whether 10% of employees actually use them or, still problematic but somewhat more hopefully, whether the proportion is more like 40%.

-Not knowing: beyond enabling user adoption, cutting-edge DAPs such as MyGuide and Oracle Guided Learning also generate information to fill in this blank, as well as providing myriad other insights to give a better understanding of where end users are struggling with the company’s systems and applications.
-A parallel benefit of DAPs, then, is that they improve and support data-driven strategic decision-making.
+In addition to enabling user adoption, cutting-edge DAPs such as MyGuide and Oracle Guided Learning also generate information to fill in this blank.
+They provide many other insights to give a better understanding of where end users are struggling with the company’s systems and applications.
+As a result, a parallel benefit of DAPs is that they improve and support data-driven strategic decision-making.

-Talent leaders should consider, too, that if employees have a suboptimal relationship with the company’s technology this will negatively influence their engagement.
+Talent leaders should also consider that if employees have a suboptimal relationship with the company’s technology, this will negatively influence their engagement.
 The Great Resignation and Quiet Quitting are symptoms of an enormous problem: lowly engaged or disengaged workforces cost the global economy $7.8 trillion in lost productivity.
-The reverse holds encouragingly true: companies having engaged employees achieve on average 14% productivity improvements and 23% better profitability than their peers.
+Encouragingly, the reverse holds true: companies with engaged employees achieve on average 14% productivity improvements and 23% better profitability than their peers.

-A few simple sums will confirm why a DAP is a platform for productivity.
-Daily, 22 minutes is the average amount of time people spend at work trying to figure out how to actually use the applications they need to do aspects of their jobs.
+In fact, a few simple sums confirm why a DAP is a platform for productivity.
+Daily, 22 minutes is the average amount of time people spend at work trying to figure out how to use the applications they need.
 Not too much of a problem?
-It adds up: two hours a week, close to eight hours a month, 80-plus hours a year.
-That’s the equivalent of 10 working days for each employee.
-Do the maths applicable to the size of your workforce to understand the company’s particular overall loss of productivity.
+In reality, it adds up: two hours a week, close to eight hours a month, 80-plus hours a year.
+That is the equivalent of 10 working days for each employee.
+Do the maths applicable to the size of your workforce to understand the company’s overall loss of productivity.

 "The cost of not having users interact with an application goes beyond the wasted or excess spend involved in its installation and annual licensing cost.
 It's also an opportunity cost.
 What could the entire company's employees be doing better, and how much more could they accomplish by using it?"